fastai/fastpages/_fastpages_docs/TROUBLESHOOTING.md

 ## Step 4: See if there are errors in the build process of GitHub Actions.

 - [ ] In your GitHub repository, you will have a tab called **Actions**.
 To find build errors, click on the `Event` dropdown list and select `push`.
 Browse through tthe logs to see if you can find an error.
+If you receive an error, read the error message and try to debug.

 ## Step 5: Once you have performed all the above steps, post your issue in the fastai formus or a GitHub Issue.